MinaAlmasi/finetuning-BERT-bilingual-sentiment/README.md

 The pipeline has been tested on Ubuntu v22.10, Python v3.10.7 ([UCloud](https://cloud.sdu.dk/), Coder Python 1.77.3).
 Python's [venv](https://docs.python.org/3/library/venv.html) needs to be installed for the pipeline to work.

 ### Installing TASS
-If you wish to run the pipeline with all data, install the [TASS 2020 (Spanish)](http://tass.sepln.org/2020/?wpdmpro=task-1-train-and-dev-sets) and place it in the ```data``` folder.
+If you wish to run the pipeline with all data, install the [TASS 2020 (Spanish)](http://tass.sepln.org/2020/?wpdmpro=task-1-train-and-dev-sets) files and place them in the ```data``` folder.
 Ensure that the data follows the structure and naming conventions described in [data/README.md](https://github.com/MinaAlmasi/finetuning-BERT-bilingual-sentiment/tree/main/data).

 ### General Setup
-To run the fine-tune pipeline, create a virtual environment (```env```) and install necessary requirements by running:
+To run the finetune pipeline, create a virtual environment (```env```) and install necessary requirements by firstly running:
 ```
 bash setup.sh
 ```